denheck/pycompletefunc/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+This is a lightweight and fast VIM plugin to handle Python code completion.
+It provides one function named `pycompletefunc#CompleteFunc` and uses it to set the `completefunc` VIM option for Python files.

+Plugin goals
+* Stay focused: Provide a Python completion function to override `completefunc` exclusively.
+* Stay fast: Speed is important and typing should never be blocked until completion options arrive.
+* Defer to VIM: VIM already has keybindings `Ctrl-X Ctrl-U` and a popup for displaying completion options.
+This plugin should work with those existing features and won't create new keybindings or custom popups.

 Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**